Last updated: April 26, 2023

 - Computer data or files, often called “cookies,” which may be sent by your web browser and stored on an individual computer to allow our server to “recognize” you through the navigation of the Site and for us to credit your account for various online transactions;

-- Computer data files, often called “web beacons” that are collected from emails or links on third-party sites that allow our server to evaluate the popularity of those links or the information contained in emails or on third-party sites; and
+- Computer data files, often called “web beacons” that are collected from emails or links on other organizations' sites that allow our server to evaluate the popularity of those links or the information contained in emails or on other organizations' sites;

 The information we may collect through your use of the Apps may depend on the version of the Apps or the country you are in, but this information may include, but is not limited to: